shabaz123/easy_pico_adapter/README.md

 Optionally (but recommended) add pull-up resistors to the I2C SDA and SCL lines.
 I used 10 kohm resistors.

 <img width="100%" align="left" src="assets\i2c-adapter-wiring-diag.jpg">

+The connections labeled BOARD_ID in the diagram can be left disconneced, but, if you wish to use multiple Easy I2C Adapter boards, then you can short some of the BOARD_ID pins to ground, so that each board has a unique identifier.
+It is described next.

 # Using Multiple Adapters
 You can connect up to eight Pi Pico boards, and control them all from the same Python code if you wish.
 Each will automatically get a separate COM port number automatically, so if you're using the interactive mode (i.e. user mode) then you'd simply open two instances of your serial comms software, open to each port.